Functions in JavaScript

 1. Constructor Definition:

 • The function Person(firstName, lastName) line defines a constructor function named Person.
-Constructors are used to create objects.
+We use constructors to create new objects.

 • The firstName and lastName parameters are placeholders for values that will be passed when the constructor is called.